 Welcome to the Popular Music Performance section!
-This page provides selected resources for students of Popular Music.
+This page highlights resources for Popular Music students.
+There is a whole section on Songwriting below.

 Learning from books on technique can be part of study plans, learning journals, reflective practice and writing.